• Skip to primary navigation

 It becomes easy to forget that a solid plank is vital for the Burpee movement.
 Make sure your shoulders are always over your wrists when you jump your feet out and in, and do not allow them to move back and forward.

-We never recommend doing the easier opton, but if calorie-burning is your goal with a burpee workout, you need to move quickly.
-Explosiveness and speed will increase your heart rate quickly and this ‘MetCon‘ style workout can keep your metabolism running high throughout the day.
-If your ending jump or your push-up is what slows you down, omit these movements and find a regression until you feel you can complete the entire exercise as fast as you can.
+If calorie-burning is your goal with a burpee workout, you need to move quickly.
+Performing basic burpee movements with speed will increase your heart rate quickly.
+This ‘MetCon‘ style workout can keep your metabolism running high throughout the day.

-Choose the easier version of the movement, move fast, and get used to it before progressing on to the more advanced burpee variations.
+Choose the easier version of the movement, move fast, and get used to it before progressing on to the more advanced burpee variations or modified burpee options.

 Frequently Asked Questions